How to Sell on eBay For Beginners

 Bubble Wrap

-If you sell certain items like mugs or glass, you will need to get some bubble wrap.
+You will need to get some bubble wrap if you sell specific items like mugs or glass.
 Here is some bubble wrap that is priced reasonably.

 Tape